-When Auto MacCready is enabled, the MacCready infobox displays 'AUTO' instead of 'MANUAL'; and the MacCready indicator in the variometer gauge displays 'AutoMC' instead of 'MC'.
+When Auto MacCready is enabled, the MacCready infobox displays 'MC auto' instead of 'MC manuell'; and the MacCready indicator in the variometer gauge displays 'AutoMC' instead of 'MC'.
+To benefit at max from the automatic MC adjustment XCSoar propagates the MC value to the connected inteligent variometer (if it supports).